wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Method `handlePutM()` is almost identical to `handlePutE()`, except that the transient state is always `MA`, if a data array entry is to be allocated, and that the eventual state is always `M`.

+#### External Downgrades and Invalidations

+External requests for non-inclusive caches require more rigorous handling, due to the window of vulnerability in which neither the upper level nor the current level has the data block.
+Such window of vulnerability is usually caused by ownership transfer (e.g., flush, flush invalidation, `PUTE`, `PUTM`) or the invalidation of the last shared copy (flush invalidation or `PUTS`) from the upper level.
+If an external request arrives during the window, the external request may have to be fulfilled by an MSHR entry that contains the data, which introduces extra complexity to external event handling.